morganzero/dapi-docker/README.md

 # Dockerized Linux-Apache-PHP Stack for Traefik Reverse Proxy

-This Docker container provides a pre-configured Linux-Apache-PHP (LAMP) stack, allowing you to easily deploy web applications such as WHMCS or other similar platforms behind a Traefik reverse proxy.
+This Docker container provides a pre-configured Debian Apache PHP Ioncube (DAPI) stack, allowing you to easily deploy web applications such as WHMCS or other similar platforms behind a Traefik reverse proxy.
 With Traefik, you can efficiently manage incoming requests and route them to the appropriate container.

 ## Prerequisites